Joe-Costa/qumulo-file-filter/README.md

 - ACLs are returned in NFSv4 shorthand for brevity and compactness (`rwaxdDtTnNcCoy`).
 - These rights map directly to the 14 NTFS rights in an ACE
 - Refer to [The nfs4_acl man page](https://www.man7.org/linux//man-pages/man5/nfs4_acl.5.html) for details

+### Duplicate Detection Options
+- `--find-duplicates` - Find duplicate files (ADVISORY ONLY - verify before deletion)
+- `--by-size` - Use size-only detection (fast, may have false positives)
+- `--sample-points N` - Override adaptive sample count (default: 3-11 based on file size)

+**How it works:**
+1. Groups files by size and data blocks (metadata fingerprint)
+2. For each group, computes content hash of samples in parallel
+3. Uses adaptive sampling strategy:
+   - Sample count: 3-11 points based on file size
+   - Sample size: 64KB-1MB per sample based on file size
+   - Coverage: ~0.5-1% of file content
+   - Hash algorithm: xxHash3 (if installed, 10-20x faster) or BLAKE2b (fallback, 2-3x faster than SHA-256)
+4. Reports files with matching fingerprints

+**Limitations:**
+- Uses sampling, not full file hashing
+- May miss small differences in large files
+- Results are advisory only - always verify before deletion
+- Not suitable as sole basis for data deduplication

 ### Output Options
 - `--json` - JSON output to stdout